pyvista/pyvista/joss/paper.md

 Above, an extracted version of the input dataset where the active scalar array is between 100 and 500 is created in the new `result` object.
-Documentation of the available keyword arguments to control the filtering algorithms are described in the documentation of each filtering method.
+Available keyword arguments to control the filtering algorithms are described in the documentation of each filtering method.

 ### Filtering Chain